vivanov-dp/taskslib/docs/Build.md

 an example of how to integrate the build into your own CMake based project using ExternalProject_Add() - we have done this with the googletest/googlemock framework.
 You will probably want to build only the TasksLib target in this case, not all.

+Alternatively just clone the source in a subfolder in your project, or add it as a Git submodule and use CMake's `add_subdirectory()` to include it in your build.
+Include 'taskslib/src' in this case, not the root taskslib folder which will draw in the targets for testing and the gtest framework.

+For example if you clone it in a subfolder named `externals/taskslib`, you would want to add the following line to CmakeFiles.txt:

+  `add_subdirectory(externals/taskslib/src)`

+and then use the `TasksLib` target to add as a library to your targets, like
+this:

+  `target_link_libraries(<your_target PRIVATE TasksLib)`

+## Stand-alone build

-If you want to build the library stand-alone (and/or the tests for it), keep reading:
+If you want to build the library stand-alone (and/or the tests for it):

 - Make sure you have CMake version 3.10 or newer installed

 - Clone or download the repo, feel free to use the master branch or any release.
-If using the master it is recommended to checkout a specific commit by it's ID, rather than to rely on the latest version, because backward incompatible changes may be introduced at any time.
-Use shallow copy (depth=1) if you only intend to use the library and not to participate in the development.

 - Run CMake.
   By convention we put the output of CMake in a subdirectory, so you need to